 Dangerous bikes banned

-Since 1 October 2014, all petrol-powered bicycles have been banned on NSW roads and road-related areas such as footpaths, shared paths, cycle ways and cycle paths.
-The ban includes bicycles that:
+In NSW, all petrol-powered bicycles are banned on NSW roads and road-related areas such as footpaths, shared paths, cycle ways and cycle paths.
+The ban, introduced on 1 October 2014, includes bicycles that:

 - Have had a petrol-powered engine attached after purchase